-Having your elite team of SuccessFactors contractors all over the world may be the best way of pooling exceptional talent but remote working has its pitfalls too.
+Having your elite team of SuccessFactors and Workday contractors all over the world may be the best way of pooling exceptional talent but remote working has its pitfalls too.
 You may have dedicated, hardworking consultants but if their systems are not up to scratch or their attention to detail in security matters is lacking, you could end up with a data security disaster.
 This is our guide to the key considerations regarding data security for remote workers;

 Inform & train employees on data security

 You can’t expect everyone to comply with your data security protocols if they don’t know about them.
 Companies have different systems and if you’re taking on remote contractors they may have experienced very different security policies.
 If you’re really going to take security seriously providing an emailed policy with a check box to confirm they’ve read it won’t cut the mustard.
 When hiring you need to ensure that security is a priority with contractors – they need to demonstrate a genuine and thorough understanding of what is standard and what is expected by your company.